 - 1 tablespoon Worcestershire sauce

-- Drain, rinse, add fresh water and cook for 10-15 minutes in a pressure cooker, until done.
-(You can also cook them on top of the stove, but it takes much longer—about 45 minutes..)
+Drain, rinse, add fresh water and cook the dried beans for 10-15 minutes in a pressure cooker or Instant Pot, until done.
+(You can also cook them on top of the stove, but it takes much longer—about 45 minutes.)

 - Preheat the oven to 450F degrees.

-- Bake for 20-30 minutes until nicely roasted and a bit smoky.
+Bake the green peppers for 20-30 minutes until nicely roasted and a bit smoky.

 - Heat the remaining olive oil over medium heat in a large heavy pot.

 - Add the onion, garlic and celery.

 Sauté until the onion is transparent and the vegetables are soft, about 5-6 minutes.

 - Add the beans, bay leaves, sage, oregano, jalapenos, cayenne, vegetable stock, water and Worcestershire sauce.